git-moss/DrivenByMoss-Documentation/Novation/Novation-Launchpad.md

-# Novation Launchpad Pro, MkII, Mini Mk3, X
+# Novation Launchpad

-Support script for several of Novation's Launchpad controllers.
+The following of Novation's Launchpad controllers are supported:
+* Launchpad Pro
+* Launchpad ProMk3
+* Launchpad Mk2
+* Launchpad Mini Mk3
+* Launchpad X

 ## Installation

+If you added the controller manually, choose the following in-/output ports:
+* Pro Mk3: choose the 1st port (e.g. *LPProMK3 MIDI* on Windows).
-* Pro, Mini Mk3, X: If you added the controller manually, choose the 2nd port (e.g. *MIDIIN2 (Launchpad Pro)* and *MIDIOUT2 (Launchpad Pro)* on Windows).
+* Pro, Mini Mk3, X: choose the 2nd port (e.g. *MIDIIN2 (Launchpad Pro)* and
+  *MIDIOUT2 (Launchpad Pro)* on Windows).
 * Make sure the Launchpad sends on Midi Channel 1!
 * To have pads blinking in sync with your song tempo activate to send MIDI clock to the device.

 ## Differences between the Launchpad models

-The Pro has an additional left column and bottom row of buttons.
-Especially, it has a **Shift** button to access additional functionality (see the _Shift Mode_ below).
+The Pro models have an additional left column and bottom row of buttons.

+Especially, they have a **Shift** button to access additional functionality (see the _Shift Mode_ below).
-To work around this another button has to function as the Shift button.
+To work around this missing button on the other models another button has to function as the Shift button.
 It is the last button of the top button row (MkII: **Mixer**, Mini Mk3: **User**, X: **Capture Midi**).

-The three buttons on the top row, right to the cursor keys are also named differently on the models:
+The three buttons on the top row, right to the cursor keys are named differently on the models:

-* Pro: Session, Note, Device
+* Pro Mk1: Session, Note, Device
 * MkII: Session, User 1, User 2
 * X: Session, Note, Custom
 * Mini Mk3: Session, Drums, Keys

 These differences will not be mentioned again in the following text and **only the names of the Pro model will be used!**

+### Pro Mk3

+The differences on the Pro Mk3 are more drastic.
+It contains an additional row of buttons to select a track on the bottom.
+Additional functions are available in combination with the Clear button, to delete a track and the Duplicate button to duplicate a track.

+Furthermore, some buttons were moved to a button which needs to be used in combination with the Shift button, e.g. for Undo press Shift+Record Arm.
+The implementation follows the labels on the buttons.

 ## Transport and Editing (Left button column)